juxhouse/bela-resources/Concepts-Advanced.md

   Deps from/to (A and its descendants) to/from another element not contained in A.

 #### Internal deps
-  Deps among any two of (A and its decendants).
+  Deps among any two of (A and its descendants).

+#### Contained Deps
+  Deps among any two of A's descendants.

 #### Vertical deps
   Deps from/to A to/from one of its descendants or ancestors.